Jeremy Moore: Career

 Moore served as Housemaster of the Royal Marines School of Music in Deal, Kent in 1954, as an instructor at the NCO's School, as adjutant with 45 Commando from 1957 to 1959, spending much time in operations against EOKA in Cyprus, and then as an instructor at the Royal Military Academy, Sandhurst until 1962.
-He was posted to Brunei to join 42 Commando, as a company commander and later adjutant.
+He was posted to Brunei to join 42 Commando as a company commander and later adjutant.
 While a company commander, he was awarded a Bar to the Military Cross in December 1962 when he led an attack against rebels holding the town of Limbang in the Sarawak area of Borneo, rescuing British and Australian hostages.
 He and his men were ferried across a river by Royal Navy Lieutenant Jeremy Black, who went on to command in the Falklands War.

-Moore led 42 Commando on a tour of duty in the then Provisional Irish Republican Army (IRA) stronghold of New Lodge.
-On promotion to lieutenant colonel in 1971, Moore was appointed in command of 42 Commando, completing two tours of duty in Northern Ireland, including participation in the high-profile Operation Motorman to eliminate areas proclaimed by the IRA as "no-go" to the Army and police.
+Promoted to lieutenant colonel in 1971, Moore was given command of 42 Commando, completing two tours of duty in Northern Ireland, one in the then Provisional Irish Republican Army (IRA) stronghold of New Lodge.
+This included participation in the high-profile Operation Motorman to eliminate areas proclaimed by the IRA as "no-go" to the Army and police.
 He was appointed an Officer of the Order of the British Empire in 1973.

 Moore commanded the Royal Marines School of Music from 1973 to 1975, and then studied at the Royal College of Defence Studies in 1976.
-He commanded 3 Commando Brigade from 1977 until he was promoted to major general in 1979 and took command of all Royal Marine commando forces.
+He commanded 3 Commando Brigade from 1977-1979.
+On promotion he was appointed Major General Royal Marine Commando Forces.
 He was on the verge of retirement in 1981 when the Commandant General Royal Marines, Lieutenant General Sir Steuart Pringle, was badly injured by a bomb planted by the IRA.
 Moore remained as Major General Commando Forces to cover for Pringle while he recovered.
 He was appointed a Companion of the Order of the Bath in 1982.